dannycoates/poolee/readme.md

 The maximum number of attempts to make after the first request fails.
 This only takes effect if maxRetries < pool size.

+###### agentOptions

+These options are passed directly to the underlying Agents used in the pool.
+This is nice for passing options like `cert` and `key` that are required for client certificates.

 ###### ping